tuhinjubcse/tuhinjubcse.github.io/index.md

 ## NON NLP LIFE
 When not doing NLP, I love reading.I love Morissey and The Smiths and feel they are the best band in the world :).
 I also love taking pictures.
 See my photography trail on my instagram handle (@bonginnyc).
-I also  sometimes write on love and longing (https://bonginnyc.blogspot.com)
+I also  sometimes write on love and longing <p> <a href="https://bonginnyc.blogspot.com" title="Title"> Tuhins blog </a>